goatedroot/ctf-writeups/picoctf/writeups/noted.md

 ## exploitation

-the send payload through content → copy file path → use error param to access it flow was very lengthy so i made a python script to automate it
+First send payload through content → copy file path → use error param to access it.
+The exploit flow was very lengthy so i made a python script to automate it (provided at the end)

 searched for jinja2 file read payloads without `_` and `/` as they were blocked and found one that worked: